envicutor/drafts/component.rst

 RequestHandler
 ===============

-Receiving requests, parsing them into submission objects, sending them to the SubmissionStore component and sending a message to the SubmissionMessages queue to notify the Worker components about the arrival of a new request.
+Receiving requests from the client, massaging them into submission objects, sending them to the SubmissionStore component and sending a message to the SubmissionMessages queue to notify the Worker components about the arrival of a new request.

 SubmissionStore